-You can’t prevent placental abruption, but there are some things you can avoid, such as tobacco and alcohol, to reduce your odds.
+You can’t prevent placental abruption, but there are some things you can avoid, such as tobacco, alcohol, and drugs to reduce your odds.

 You should tell your doctor if you’ve had placental abruption before.
 She’ll monitor you closely.
 She also may suggest other ways you can prevent it from happening again.

 How Is It Diagnosed?